Custody, Visitation & Support

 What is Custody, Vistation and Support?

-Custody, Visitation and Support refers to the parenting time schedule and allocation of legal rights and responsibilites between parents.
+Custody, Visitation and Support refers to the parenting time schedule and division of legal rights and responsibilites between parents.

 Which court handles Custody, Vistation and Support?

-The Juvenile and Domestic Relations Court handles the cases most often, although parents must start the paperwork through their local Court Services Unit of the Juvenile and Domestic Relations (J&DR) Court.
+The Juvenile and Domestic Relations Court handles the cases most often.
+Parents must start the paperwork through their local Court Services Unit of the Juvenile and Domestic Relations (J&DR) Court.
 For parents with a Divorce case, the Circuit Court could also handle custody and support (both spousal and child).
 See the Divorce page for more information.

 What about mediation?